RiverGlide/CukeSalad/README.md

         └── web_calculator_spec.rb

 Take a look around the examples and the code to see how it all works.
 We hope you enjoy reading as much as we enjoyed writing it.

-## Alternative Roles

-As our features _describe the value of a calculator application and not its implementation_, we have the opportunity to reuse them.

-In the Calculator example, we create a new _role_ in `./features/lib/alternative/roles/calculating_web_user.rb`, which we can swap into our tests using a Cucumber profile defined in `features/cucumber.yml`:

-    default --exclude features/lib/alternative/
-    alternative -r features/lib/alternative/ -r features/support/env.rb -r features/lib/default/tasks/

-We can run our alternative configuration like so:

-  `%cucumber --profile alternative`

-The Calculating Web User masquerades as the Calculating Individual from our previous example, and provides the same API, allowing us to reuse all of our existing features and _tasks_.

-The alternative, `./lib/web_calculator.rb`, implementation is a simple [Sinatra](http://www.sinatrarb.com) application, which we drive with the [Capybara](http://github.com/jnicklas/capybara) web testing framework.

-By writing a single new _role_ class we're able to reuse all of our existing features, _tasks_ and even the `Calculator` itself, which the web calculator delegates to in order to do its calculations.